Petralona skull

-The Petralona skull is the skull of a hominid found in Petralona Cave, about 35 km southeast of Thessaloniki city on the Chalkidiki peninsula, Greece.

-According to Aris Poulianos, head of the excavation team since 1965, it was found by a villager, Christos Sariannidis, in 1960.
-It was sticking to the cave wall in a small cavern of the cave, called "Layer 10" by Poulianos, about 30 cm above ground, held by sinter.
-Its lower jaw is missing and it was "encrusted by brown calcite soon after the death of the individual".
+The Petralona skull is an early human skull found in Petralona Cave, about 35 km southeast of Thessaloniki city on the Chalkidiki peninsula, Greece.
+According to the excavation lead Aris Poulianos, it was found by a villager named Christos Sariannidis in 1960.
+It was covered and adhered to the wall by calcite encrustation in a small cavern, called "Layer 10" by Poulianos, about 30 cm above ground, missing the mandible.
+The fossils have been preserved at the Geology School of the Aristotle University of Thessaloniki since 1960.

 The Petralona skull in situ, covered by stalagmite.

 Dating

 Poulianos (1981) estimated the age of the skull at around 700,000 years.
 He announced that "the date was based on analyses of the cave's stratigraphy and the accumulated sediments".

 Poulianos concluded that the skull represented a previously unknown hominin genus, unrelated to Homo erectus, and even outside of Homo, introducing the genus name Archanthropus, and the trinomial Archanthropus europaeus petraloniensis for the Petralona skull itself.
 Independent paleoanthropologists have tended to classify the skull as either Homo erectus, Homo heidelbergensis or Homo neanderthalensis.

-Poulianos's claims have been a continuing cause of controversy since, because his conclusions being in conflict with mainstream models of the speciation of genus Homo and its early dispersal.
+Poulianos's claims have been a continuing cause of controversy since, his conclusions being in conflict with mainstream models of the speciation of genus Homo and its early dispersal.

 In 1981, the age of the Petralona skull deduced by Poulianos was investigated and the protocol published in the journal Nature.
 The scientists involved used electron spin resonance measurements of the calcite encrustation and of bone fragments, and dated the age of the skull to between 240,000 and 160,000 years old.

-Poulianos dates the fossil stratigraphically, claiming an age of the relevant layer of about 670,000 years old, also based on electron spin resonance measurements.
+Poulianos dated the fossil stratigraphically, claiming an age of the relevant layer of about 670,000 years old, also based on electron spin resonance measurements.
 Other researchers point out that contextual animal fossils "found with it are known elsewhere from approximately 350,000 years ago".
 In 1987, researchers announced that the cranium cannot be older than 620,000 years, based on palaeomagnetic and mineral magnetic studies of the cave's sediments.

+A 2025 study based on U-series dates of the calcite that encrusted the skull yielded an age of 286,000 years old.
+As the calcite grew over the skull after it was emplaced, this represents a minimum age bound of the skull.
+This study estimated the age of the skull at around 300,000 years.